ublue-os/akmods/README.md

 # Usage

-Add this to your Containerfile to install all the RPM packages:
+Add this to your Containerfile to install all the RPM packages, replacing `RELEASE` with either `37` or `38`:

-    COPY --from=ghcr.io/ublue-os/akmods:latest /rpms/ /tmp/rpms
+    COPY --from=ghcr.io/ublue-os/akmods:RELEASE /rpms/ /tmp/rpms
     RUN rpm-ostree install /tmp/rpms/*.rpm

 # Features